 - Remissions often characterize autoimmune diseases.
 They are not accidental; they result from an increase in the body's life-force energy level.
 Remissions reinforce the idea that autoimmune diseases are curable diseases.

-- Hormonal Imbalances are one logical explanation of why women have an increased tendency than men to get autoimmune diseases.
+- Hormonal Imbalances are one logical explanation of why women are more likely to get autoimmune diseases than men.
 (Although there are exceptions such as Type 1 diabetes.)

 - The only way to recover from an autoimmune disease is by strengthening the immune system.